carolinan/inclusive/readme.txt

 2. Activate the theme through the 'Appearance' menu in WordPress

 == Requirements and limitations ==
-The theme supports PHP version 7.3 as recommended by the WordPress community.
-The theme supports WordPress version 5.4 and later.
+The theme supports WordPress version 6.9 and later.

 When no menu is set as the primary menu, a list of pages will show instead.
 The page list will only display parents, not child pages, when in desktop view.